This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 You will also need to find a better balance between text and multimedia in your posts.

-Mobile-First design will automatically improve the general site structure in terms of navigation as you start prioritizing the most valuable content.
+Mobile-First design will automatically improve the general site structure in navigation as you start prioritizing the most valuable content.

 Responsive Web Design

-There are a lot of websites that have chosen to set up a different solution for mobile visitors, like setting up a different mobile URL (aka ‘m-dot’).
+Many websites have chosen to set up a different solution for mobile visitors, like setting up a different mobile URL (aka ‘m-dot’).

 Google will still support these variations, but they highly recommend Responsive Web Design instead.